Twenty-one years ago, Rob Howelton had a life changing experience.

 “I've been blessed by people that didn't know me, that gave to me, and helped me along the way,” Howelton said. .
 “And they're only their only request is I give back.”

-Along with Habitat for Humanity and Wounded Warriors Project, Howelton volunteered time to Mission of Yahweh, a nonprofit that provides services to homeless and low-income women, children and families.
+Along with Habitat for Humanity and Wounded Warrior Project, Howelton volunteered time to Mission of Yahweh, a nonprofit that provides services to homeless and low-income women, children and families.

 Howelton helped repair and paint some of their building.
 He also spent time praying with clients, uplifting their spirits, and preparing meals.